awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

    }
    ```

-## Step 5: Seed the ElastiCache Cluster With the \.rdb File Data<a name="backups-seeding-redis-seed-cluster"></a>
+## Step 5: Seed the ElastiCache cluster with the \.rdb file data<a name="backups-seeding-redis-seed-cluster"></a>

 Now you are ready to create an ElastiCache cluster and seed it with the data from the \.rdb file\.
-To create the cluster, follow the directions at [Creating a Cluster](Clusters.Create.md) or [Creating a Redis Replication Group from Scratch](Replication.CreatingReplGroup.NoExistingCluster.md)\.
+To create the cluster, follow the directions at [Creating a cluster](Clusters.Create.md) or [Creating a Redis replication group from scratch](Replication.CreatingReplGroup.NoExistingCluster.md)\.
 Be sure to choose Redis as your cluster engine\.

 The method you use to tell ElastiCache where to find the Redis backup you uploaded to Amazon S3 depends on the method you use to create the cluster: